skye2k2/scripts/README.md

 - Add parameter to exclude assinged PR's
 - Add parameter to specify newest or oldest PR's first
 - Incorporate promises for GET requests, so we know when we're done, and can then sort/group as desired

+## ChangeDesktopBackground.workflow

+Applescript service to change all desktop backgrounds.
+Download, unzip, and add to /Library/Services/.
+Then open System Preferences-->Keyboard-->Shortcuts.
+Click on Services in the laft panel, scroll all the way down in the right panel to the General section, enable ChangeDesktopBackground.workflow, and add a keyboard shortcut.